jobonaf/tutorial-hydrology/README.md

 R tutorials for the **6th Workshop on Water Resources in Developing Countries** at ICTP in Trieste, Italy.

+You have three options to complete the tutorials.
+Regardless of the method you choose, you are expected to achieve the specified goals.
+Options 2 and 3 offer opportunities to delve deeper into the topics by working with the datasets in your own R scripts.

 ## Goals

 1. **First steps in R**